Invest

 Sources: Investissement Québec

-Visit the IHR Telecom website
+Visit the Lumii Solutions website

 Manufacturing companies wishing to establish themselves in the region will be able to count on four major industrial zones.
 The two main areas available are the Saint-Luc industrial zone and the Iberville industrial park.
 Some of the city’s land is also available at very attractive prices.
 The Lacolle and Saint-Alexandre industrial parks are very close to the American borders and also offer available lands.
 To find more information about the current offer of available land or industrial premises, visit our section on this subject.